Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 “We missed 34 shots and got 12 offensive rebounds,” Fernandez said.
 “The second quarter stood out because we didn’t turn the ball over and we converted shots.
 We want to play fast, but with pace and space, we rushed too much at times and turned it over in our own backcourt.
 That has to improve.”

-Yueru’s interior work showed both her finishing strengths and her growing edges.
+Yueru’s interior work showed flashes of her finishing along with areas for growth.
 Dallas worked the ball inside to her throughout the night.
 She converted multiple paint touches but also held the ball longer than Fernandez wanted on others, a coaching point he made directly postgame.

 “She’s got to catch it and make a quick move,” Fernandez said.
 “We tried to isolate her in spots where she could pivot and face, but sometimes she held it too long and allowed the defense to react.
 Those will be teaching points for us and for her.”